ecmwf/earthkit-data/docs/source/concepts/inputs/from_source.rst

   :param tuple *args: positional arguments representing request dictionaries.
 Each item can be dictionary or
           a list/tuple of dictionaries, but current only one request is supported.
   :param dict,str config: the FDB configuration directly passed to ``pyfdb.FDB()``.
 If not provided, the configuration is either read from the environment or the default configuration is used. *New in version 0.11.0*
-  :param dict,str userconfig: the FDB user configuration directly passed to ``pyfdb.FDB()``.
-If not provided, the configuration is either read from the environment or the default configuration is used. *New in version 0.11.0*
+  :param dict,str user_config: the FDB user configuration directly passed to ``pyfdb.FDB()``.
+If not provided, the configuration is either read from the environment or the default configuration is used. *New in version 1.2.0*
+  :param dict,str userconfig: deprecated alias for ``user_config`` and will be removed in a future release.
+When both ``user_config`` and ``userconfig`` are provided a ValueError is raised. *Deprecated in version 1.2.0*
   :param request: specify the request as a dictionary.
 A list/tuple of dicts can be used to specify multiple requests, but current only one request is supported. *New in version 0.18.0*
   :type request: dict, list/tuple of dicts, None
   :param bool stream: if ``True``, the data is read as a :ref:`stream <streams>`.
 Otherwise it is retrieved into a file and stored in the :ref:`cache <caching>`.
 Stream-based access only works for :ref:`grib` and CoverageJson data.
 See details about streams :ref:`here <streams>`.